bbenkochh/bbenkochh/README.md

 - 👋 Hi, I’m Ben
-- 👀 I’m interested in writing code, playing guitar, writing music, and collection hockey cards,
+- 👀 I’m interested in writing code, collecting basketball card, and playing WoW
-- 🌱 I’m currently learning HTML and CSS and will be moving into JavaScript shortly.
+- 🌱 I’m currently learning HTML, CSS, and JavaScript

 <!---
 bbenkochh/bbenkochh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.